Why is Compliance Required?

 If your company owns your phone system, or you are a service provider that installs or manages business phone systems, it is highly likely you will be affected by these new regulations.

-9Line is uniquely positioned as the most affordable compliance solution for phone systems based on the Cisco platform.
+9Line is uniquely positioned as the most affordable compliance solution for phone systems based on the Cisco and Microsoft Teams platforms.

 Kari's Law Overview